mfiorini9/Ensemblux/docs/Step0.md

-# Step 0: scRNAbox pipeline set up
+# Step 1: Setting up the Ensemblux pipeline

+In Step 1, .......

 Step 0 initiates the pipeline and sets up the working directory by depositing the required files.
  - - - -
 ## Running Step 0